cmateu/intro_to_bayes_UB/README.rst

 **COLABORATORY NOTEBOOKS**

-- Lesson 1 notebook available at `this link <https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing>`__.
+- Lesson 1 notebook available at `this link <https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing>`__ (you can only use Chrome for this, it won't work on Safari or Firefox).
+Or download the notebook from `here <https://github.com/cmateu/intro_to_bayes_UB/blob/master/L123_progs/IntroBayes_L1_NrrMv.ipynb>`__ and manually upload it to your Colaboratory.

 Remember to copy each notebook to your own Google Drive so you can edit and execute it.
+NOTE: Google Colaboratory currently only works on Chrome.

 **OFF-LINE FILES PROVIDED**